-Schwettman Education Center is a voluntary educational program the district provides for students who have violated School Board policy, have seriously disrupted the learning environment of the school, have been recommended for expulsion from a school, or have a behavior pattern which has not been improved by a continuum of positive behavior and academic intervention strategies.
+Schwettman Education Center is a voluntary educational program the district provides for students who have violated School Board policy, have been recommended for expulsion from a school, or have a behavior pattern which has not been improved by a continuum of positive behavior and academic intervention strategies.
 The Centers provide a positive, intensive behavior change program staffed with a full-time Student Services Support team that targets teaching coping and survival skills and assists students in developing a positive attitude toward learning, the school environment, school staff, and their peers.

 The center offers an integrated academic program, as well as computer-assisted skills remediation and community experience component to assist students who have fallen behind to accelerate their progress toward completion of the requirements of the District’s Student Progression Plan required for a standard high school diploma.

 Another program we offer at HSEC is our eighth grade recovery program for students who are behind in middle school credits and need to get caught up in order to continue on to high school.
 These students are here to achieve academic success and confidence to ensure college and career readiness in high school.

 In accordance with Florida Statutes and State Board Rules, an approved program in the disciplinary category does not require parent permission for placement.
 Parents may choose expulsion or suspension without enrollment in Schwettman Education Center.

 STUDENT ENROLLMENT REASONS:

 Disciplinary: Students assigned in lieu of expulsion or through manifestation determination hearing (ESE or 504 only) for serious breach of the Student Code of Conduct.

 Eighth Grade Recovery Program: This program is designed for 8th grade students who did not meet criteria for promotion to 9th grade due to failing grades and were recommended for retention.
 These students work on course recovery to complete 8th grade promotion requirements and also take high school classes for high school credit earning.